la2050/archive/_projects/2015/preschool-without-walls.md

   run co-ops.
 project_image: 'https://img.youtube.com/vi/Hey6DKTLdw8/hqdefault.jpg'
 project_video: 'https://www.youtube.com/embed/Hey6DKTLdw8'
-'In one to three sentences, please describe your proposal.': >- Preschool Without Walls (PWW) addresses the fact that 80% of the most vulnerable children in Los Angeles are not attending, and will never attend, preschool.
-PWW has a solution: bring early learning out of the classroom and into the community with pop-up preschools, place based learning, and community run co-ops.
 Where will you be working?:
   - County of Los Angeles
 How do you plan to use these resources to make change?: